University Innovation Alliance Fellows Program

 INTRODUCTION

-Since its launch in 2014, the UIA has transformed a theoretical concept for collaboration into a nationally recognized community of practice that is driving both institutional transformation and improved student outcomes.
-Our work is based on the simple proposition that when universities share ideas, experiences, and challenges, and work together, they can accelerate innovations that help students graduate with a college degree.
-Today, our institutions are on track to graduate an additional 100,000 students over the next decade, and we have raised graduation rates for students from low-income backgrounds by nearly 29 percent.
+Since 2014, we have transformed collaboration from a concept into a nationally recognized model for institutional transformation.
+By sharing ideas, challenges, and solutions, we accelerate innovations that help students graduate.
+Together, we are on track to graduate an additional 100,000 students over the next decade and have increased graduation rates for low-income students by nearly 29%.

 UIA FELLOWS PROGRAM OVERVIEW